Manpreet K. Singh, M.D., MS

 Stanford University School of Medicine

-Dr. Singh is Assistant Professor in the Department of Psychiatry and Behavioral Sciences, Associate Director of the Pediatric Bipolar Disorders Clinic, and Interim Director of the Depression Clinic at Standford University School of Medicine.
+Dr. Singh is Associate Professor in the Department of Psychiatry and Behavioral Sciences, Associate Director of the Pediatric Bipolar Disorders Clinic, and Interim Director of the Depression Clinic at Standford University School of Medicine.

 Dr. Singh earned her MD at Michigan State University and her MS at University of Michigan.
 She completed her combined residency in Pediatrics, Psychiatry, and Child and Adolescent Psychiatry at Cincinnati Children’s Hospital Medical Center.
 After two years of neuroimaging training at the Center for Interdisciplinary Brain Sciences Research at Stanford University, she joined the faculty at Stanford in 2009.